tommytracey/udacity/self-driving-nano/projects/4-advanced-lane-lines/p4-writeup-v1.md

 &nbsp;
 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+#### Things that worked:

+#### Things that didn't work:

+* CLAHE